Christovis/Christovis.github.io/_blog/2021-11-29-blog-iad_aid_workshop.md

 > work in progress

+B. Bratton "this in turn may pyt the design of the *Earth* layer of The Stack in the untenable position of working on behalf of the exceptional emergencies that most threaten the platform's coherency, such that in the decades to come, the self-amplifying logics of ecological governance demand not only geoengineering, but also incredible computational energy capture-and-distribution megastructures far beyond our current capabilities." page 76

 <!-- Setting the stage for ICT -->
 Information and communications technology (ICT) has played an important role in promoting the transition of society, technology, and economy from the industrial to the information era.
-Now, the transformation of society from an information to a sustainable (First time I've seen "s12y" (sustainability) and while I'm usually averse to new buzzwords I quite like the association with "i18n" (internationalization) and "a11y" (accessibility).) future (variously denoted as post-anthropocenic, -cthulucenic, or -capitalocenic epoch) is being imagined to use the same technology.
+Now, the transformation of society from an information to a sustainable future (variously denoted as post-anthropocenic, -cthulucenic, or -capitalocenic epoch) is being imagined to use the same technology.
 Reason being is, that ICT is said to increase the energy efficiency of the economy in general, which currently wastes appr.
 86% of the produced energy [[3]](#3).
 For the energy sector specifically, it would enable a distributed and decentralised energy networks, which would shorten power transmission routes, decrease energy waste, and reduce greenhouse gas (GHG) emissions.

 <!-- Need to improve ICT -->